The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

 \section{The analytic cotangent complex and the tempered convergent rigid cohomology}

-In this section we will globalize the constructions we made in the previous ones and we will associate to a smooth scheme $X$ over $k$ a well-defined (i.e. independent upon all the choices) tempered convergent cohomology.
-Such a cohomology will be the \say{tempered} version of the classical convergent rigid cohomology: the tube of radius one (strictly less than 1) of $X$ will be replaced by the tempered tube.
+In this section we will globalize the definition of the tempered tube.
+We will use this to associate with a scheme $X$ over $k$ a well-defined tempered convergent cohomology which is independent of the choices made to define the tempered tube (under some hypotheses of regularity on the embedding of $X$ in a smooth formal scheme).
+Such a cohomology will be the \say{tempered} version of the classical convergent rigid cohomology: the tube of radius one (strictly less than 1) of $X$ on which one calculates the de Rham cohomology will be replaced by the tempered tube.
+For this reason we will introduce the ind-Banach version of the K\"ahler differentials and de Rham cohomology, that are the analytic cotangent complex and derived de Rham cohomology.